Next time you a file you want to send to a friend but don’t fancy the hassle of using Dropbox, try Wormhole.

 Then they, to receive the file, will run:

-For more information on using the app you can check out the official project page on Github.
+For more information on how to use Wormhole to send files you can check out the official project page on Github.